kaiznanji/CovidScan/README.md

 ## Results

 The model was tested and trained using Keras with a Tensorflow backend.
+I used 10 epochs and a batch size of 2 when compiling the model.
 The results were not quite promising as we'd hoped achieveing an approximate of 73% for classifying between CT scans with or without traces of COVID-19.
+This is largely because of the small sample dataset that was initially taken, as well as the resizing of the images while undergoing image proccessing.
+This resulted in key information and details left out in the training of the model.
+However, using the full dataset with 30 epochs and a batch size of 2, we obtained an F1-Score of 81%.

+## Improvements
+The